timvancann/home-assistant-docker-compose/README.md

 # Home Assistant docker-compose

-This is my setup for home assistant using docker-compose.
-This is tested and runs fine on any Ubuntu distribution from 16.04 onwards.
+This is @timvancann's setup for home assistant using docker-compose.
+I forked it and am going to use kompose to convert to a k8s config that runs on both minikube and aws eks.

+Everything below here is from the original work, going to update as I make progress:

 It contains the following components:
 - [Home Assistant](https://hub.docker.com/r/homeassistant/home-assistant/) (duh)